 3g) What support is available for improving the emotional and social development of pupils with special educational needs?

 Initially, we will support your child in school.
-If needed, we can work with other agencies to make referrals to CAMHS (Child and Adolescence Mental Health Service), counsellors, and Ladywood outreach.
-Educational psychology and behaviour Support.
+If needed, we can work with other agencies to make referrals to CAMHS (Child and Adolescence Mental Health Service), counsellors, Ladywood Outreach, Educational psychology and Aspire Behaviour Management.

-Who are the best people to talk to at Sharples Primary School about my child’s difficulties (SEN)?
+Who are the best people to talk to at Sharples Primary School about my child’s difficulties (SEND)?

 |Staff||Summary of responsibilities|

-5) How are the teachers in school supported to work with children with an SEN and what training do they have?
+5) How are the teachers in school supported to work with children with an SEND and what training do they have?

-The SENCo’s job is to support the teachers in coordinating provisions for children with SEN. The school has a training plan for all staff to improve the teaching and learning of children including those with SEN. This includes whole school training on SEN issues such as ASD, Dyslexia etc. Individual teachers and support staff attend training courses run by outside agencies that are relevant to the needs of specific children in their class e.g. from Ladywood Outreach etc.
+The SENCO’s role is to support the teachers in coordinating provisions for children with SEND.
+The school has a training plan for all staff to improve the teaching and learning of children including those with SEND.
+This includes whole school training on SEND issues such as ASC, Dyslexia etc. Individual teachers and support staff attend training courses run by outside agencies that are relevant to the needs of specific children in their class e.g. from Ladywood Outreach etc.